Seiberg-Witten curves with O7$^\pm$-planes: Comparison between and O7+ and O7-+8D7's

 \subsubsection{Equivalence}

 We have obtained two Seiberg-Witten curves for local $\mathbb{P}^2 + 1\mathbf{Adj}$ in two preceding sections.
-Here we discuss equivalence between two curves: one curve \eqref{eq:SW for P2 with an adj} is obtained from a 5-brane web with an O7$^+$-plane and the other curve \eqref{eq:SWquadratic-P6+Adj} or is based on Sp($1)+1\mathbf{Adj}.$
+Here we discuss equivalence between two curves: one curve \eqref{eq:SW for P2 with an adj} is obtained from a 5-brane web with an O7$^+$-plane and the other curve \eqref{eq:SWquadratic-P6+Adj} is based on the freezing \eqref{eq:masstuning} of the Seiberg-Witten curve for Sp($1)+7\mathbf{F}.$

 To begin with, we state that the curve based on an O7$^+$-plane \eqref{eq:SW for P2 with an adj} is cubic in $t$ and quintic in $w$, while the curve based on Sp$(1)+7\mathbf{F}$ is quadratic in $t$ and quartic in $p$.
 The corresponding Weierstrass normal form for \eqref{eq:SW for P2 with an adj} is not known but that for \eqref{eq:SWquadratic-P6+Adj} can be computed as given in \eqref{eq:WSnormalP2Adj}.
 So, it is not straightforward to compare them using Weierstrass forms.
 We instead compare them based on consistency and some special case.